Xunnamius/typescript-utils/packages/types/README.md

 };
 ```

-## Function Glossary

-The following functions are available:

-- [NoInfer][12]

 ### NoInfer

-This function prevents the compiler from automatically inferring a generic
+This type prevents the compiler from automatically inferring a generic
 parameter's type by [taking advantage of conditional types that depend on an
 unresolved generic type parameter][17], ensuring the compiler cannot choose an
 inference candidate and is forced to return the parameter's default value